SummaryRead the full fact sheet

 The health benefits of not smoking for one year are that your lungs have continued to improve.
 Your small airways are healthier and your lung function is better than if you had kept smoking.

 If you quit smoking, you'll save money in many other ways, including:

-- You’re less likely to suffer from colds, the flu or other respiratory infections, which means fewer trips to the doctor, less money spent on medications and fewer sick days.
+- You're less likely to suffer from , the or other lung infections, which means fewer trips to the doctor, less money spent on medications and fewer sick days.

 - You won't need so many visits to the dentist to have your teeth professionally cleaned.

 - You won't have to spend as much time and money on maintaining the house.
 For example, smoking inside your home discolours paint and wallpaper.

 - You'll cut down on your cleaning bills because clothes, furniture upholstery and the interior of your car no longer smell of cigarette smoke.

 - The risk of fire in your home is lower.